skillrepos/copilot-hands-on/labs.md

     - MCP tools only work in **Agent** mode (not Ask or Edit)
     - MCP configuration lives in `.vscode/mcp.json` and can be shared with your team via the repo

+**Heads-up:** the server config, the stored token, and the running server all persist in this codespace after this lab ends, so Agent mode keeps its GitHub tool access in anything you do afterward.
+Use **Stop** in *mcp.json* (or delete the file) to turn it back off.

 <p align="center">
 **[END OF LAB]**
 </p>